coset-io/plonky3-python-notebook/ReedSolomonCode/rscode.md

 First, let's recap the Reed-Solomon (RS) coding's process step by step:
 1. Message Representation:

     The message is divided into blocks of size $k$, where each block is treated as a sequence of symbols from a finite field $F_q$.
-Each block is called a message word.
+Each block is called a message .

 2. Polynomial Representation:

-    Each message word is converted into a polynomial $P(x)$ of degree less than $k$.
+    Each message  is converted into a polynomial $P(x)$ of degree less than $k$.
 The coefficients of the polynomial come from the finite field $F_q$.

 3. Evaluation: